 The district attorney said he will absolutely seek a retrial.

 The jury began deliberating at approximately 4:00 p.m. on Sunday after hearing closing statements from both defense and prosecuting attorneys, and failed to reach a decision the following afternoon after more than eight hours of deliberation.
-The annoucement came after a moment of confusion, in which the judge said they had reached a not guilty verdict, but jurors misunderstood their instructions and in fact were divided, coming back later to tell the court they could not reach a unanimous verdict.
+The annoucement came after a moment of confusion, in which the judge said they had reached a unanimous not guilty verdict, but jurors misunderstood their instructions and in fact were divided.
+Jurors resumed deliberations then returned to the courtroom in less than two hours with a final note that they were deadlocked.

-Composed of seven black people and five white people, split evenly by gender, the jury's disagreement on the case did not fall along racial lines.
-Previously, this case has been discussed in connection with the town's racial makeup, but neither prosecutors nor defenders made any mention of race as being a factor in the crime during the trial.
+Composed of seven black and five white people, split evenly by gender, the jury's disagreement on the case did not fall along racial lines.
+Previously, this case has been discussed in connection with the town's racial makeup, but neither the state or the defense made any mention of race as a factor during the trial.

 After the judge declared a mistrial, district attorney John Champion said Monday he does not characterize this as a loss.